hnfhtw/adafruitmatrix/sw/pnm2mif/README.md

     15.04.2016 -> RAM data format in MIF file changed from GBR to RGB (bug fixed) -> now the correct output in format R (Bit 23 to 16), G (Bit 15 to 8), B (Bit 7 to 0) is generated
     17.04.2016 -> Optional parameter to reduce color depth introduced - input color depth is always 8 Bit per color, output color depth can be adjusted by command line parameter (8 Bit per color is default)
+	18.04.2016 -> Bugs fixed (command line parameter setting of color depth didn't work properly, parameters 0 and 1 for upper/lower framebuffer were switched)